HMS S1 (1914)

-HMS S1 was a British submarine built in 1914 based on an Italian design.
+HMS S1 was a British S-class submarine built in 1914 based on an Italian design.

-While on patrol in June 1915 the submarine's engines failed.
+While on patrol in June 1915, the submarine's engines failed.
 The crew were able to capture the German fishing trawler Ost and used it to tow the submarine home.

-The submarine was transferred to the Italian Royal Navy in October 1915.
+The submarine was transferred to the Italian Royal Navy in October 1915 and stricken in 1919.